amabdallah/WaM-DaM/01Documentation/03Limitations_FutureWork/Future_Work.md

 ## Future Work

 The design of WaM-DaM is limited to experience drawn from the reviewed water data systems, used data sources, and demonstrated use cases.
-Future work can incorporate complex and unanticipated aspects of water management data as an improvement to the current design and overcome current <a href="https://github.com/amabdallah/WaM-DaM/blob/master/01Documentation/03Limitations_FutureWork/Limitations.md" target="_blank">limitations<a\>.
+Future work can incorporate complex and unanticipated aspects of water management data as an improvement to the current design and overcome current <a href="https://github.com/amabdallah/WaM-DaM/blob/master/01Documentation/03Limitations_FutureWork/Limitations.md" target="_blank">limitations</a>.
 There are several opportunities for future work that can build on WaM-DaM specifications.
 We are already undertaking many of the opportunities and there are several promising ideas.

 ### A. Currently undertaken